Moses Grandy: Enslaved life

 Grandy worked jobs transporting goods to Portsmouth and Norfolk, Virginia, and running boats and cutting timber for the Great Dismal Swamp Canal.
 Although well-skilled at managing craft on the river, he also worked for a time as field hand and a look-out for his gambling boss.
-Several bosses after Sawyer, Grandy worked for a man named Richard Furley who allowed Grandy to take on extra work, working nights and Sundays, taking a share of the receipts.
-James Grandy called in all the slaves he had rented out to others and allowed Grandy to continue doing extra work, but took twice as much as Furley's percentage of the receipts.
+Several bosses after Sawyer, Grandy worked for a man named Richard Furley, who allowed Grandy to take on extra work, working nights and Sundays, taking a share of the receipts.
+James Grandy called in all the enslaved people he had rented out to others and allowed Grandy to continue doing extra work, but took twice as much as Furley's percentage of the receipts.

-Over the years, Grandy studied navigation and other jobs that were assigned to him, so that he was proficient and valuable.
+Over the years, Grandy studied navigation and other jobs assigned to him, so he was proficient and valuable.
 A strong, tall man, he worked hard, long hours.
 He was thoughtful about his actions to avoid worsening his situation; he would not be a runaway or a rebel.
-Grandy was keenly aware that his success would be more likely to be secured by alliance with an honorable man.
+Grandy was keenly aware that his success would be more likely to be secured by an alliance with an honorable man.

 In the winter of 1813, James Grandy's brother-in-law and a merchant, Charles Grice, approached him to hire 21-year-old Moses out as a freightboat captain.
 He became commander, ultimately Captain Moses Grandy, of up to four boats that navigated and transported goods on the Great Dismal Swamp Canal and the difficult, curvy Pasquotank River, the only navigable waterways between Elizabeth City, North Carolina, and Norfolk, Virginia, once the British closed off Chesapeake Bay in the War of 1812.
-Underclothed and underfed, once he started working for Grice and Norfolk merchant Moses Myers, he had better food, shoes, and a coat.
+Underclothed and underfed, he had better food, shoes, and a coat once he started working for Grice and Norfolk merchant Moses Myers.
 His pay was now based on the value of the successfully transported merchandise.

 Grandy "married" a woman (enslaved people could not marry legally), who he said he loved "as I loved my life".
-She lived on a plantation and one day as he was poling a boat through the river he heard a woman call his name.
+She lived on a plantation, and one day, as he was poling a boat through the river, he heard a woman call his name.
 He saw his wife in a slave coffle as she was being walked to a boat that would take her south and away from him.
 Disconcerted, he lost his grip on the pole and fell into the water.
-She called out "I am gone."
-Grandy made it to shore to learn that her former owner was in need of money and thus sold some of his slaves, and, at gunpoint, that there was nothing Grandy could do to change that inevitability.
+She called out, "I am gone."
+Grandy made it to shore to learn that her former enslaver needed money and thus sold some of the people he enslaved, and, at gunpoint, that there was nothing Grandy could do to change that inevitability.
 They had been "married" eight months, were settling well into marriage, and she may have been pregnant.
 They never saw each other again.